 Dr. Khajavi serves on the advisory boards of the non-profits Brain Injury Association of Georgia and Kids & Pros.
 Dr. Khajavi is also the founder and chief medical officer of StartBox®, a cloud based system to make surgery safer.
 He holds over 20 patents related to surgical devices and safety.

 Dr. Khajavi resides in Atlanta with his wife and 4 children.
-He enjoys exercise, travel, reading, classic cars, and playing with his kids.
+He enjoys exercise, travel, reading, classic cars, and spending time with his family.